 History and clinical examination

-Pain, well-localized anterior dull ache, usually is insidious in onset, and may be precipitated by activity.
-Initially pain may present as a dull ache at the beginning of or after activity.
+Pain, well-localized anterior dull ache, usually is insidious in onset and may be precipitated by activity.
+Initially, pain may present as a dull ache at the beginning of or after activity.
 With continued use, however, pain can progress to be present during activity and can ultimately interfere significantly with performance.

 Constant pain at rest and night pain that disturbs sleep may occur with time.
-Pain also may occur when person is seated for long periods, and when one climbs up and down the stairs.
+Pain also may occur when a person is seated for long periods, and when one climbs up and down the stairs.

-On clinical examination, the most consistent finding is patellar tendon tenderness at the inferior pole of the patella which is more severe when knee is extended and decreases in severity when knee is flexed to 90 degrees.
+On clinical examination, the most consistent finding is patellar tendon tenderness at the inferior pole of the patella which is more severe when the knee is extended and decreases in severity when a knee is flexed to 90 degrees.

 Wasting of the quadriceps and calf atrophy may also be present.
 Functional strength testing of the quadriceps and calf muscles may be decreased.